zedlovegenshin/zzz/docs/library/axi_ad3552r/index.rst

 --------------------------------------------------------------------------------

 .. image:: detailed_architecture.svg
-   :alt: AXI AD3552R detailed architecture
+   :alt: AXI AD3XXR detailed architecture

 Detailed Description
 --------------------------------------------------------------------------------

 The top module instantiates:

-* The axi_ad3552r interface module
+* The ad35xxr interface module
-* The axi_ad3552r core module
+* The ad35xxr core module
 * The AXI handling interface

-The axi_ad3552r_if has the state machine that controls the quad SPI interface.
+The axi_ad35xxr_if has the state machine that controls the SPI interface, which can be Single SPI (Classic), Dual SPI, and Quad SPI.
-The axi_ad3552r_core module instantiates 2 axi_ad3552r channel modules.
+The axi_ad35xxr_core module instantiates 2 ad35xxr channel modules.

 Register Map
 --------------------------------------------------------------------------------

-For the AXI_AD3552R control used registers from DAC Common are:
+For the AXI_AD3XXR control used registers from DAC Common are:

 .. hdl-regmap::
    :name: AXI_AD3552R_DAC_COMMON

-For the AXI_AD3552R control used registers from DAC Channel are:
+For the AXI_AD35XXR control used registers from DAC Channel are:

 .. hdl-regmap::
    :name: AXI_AD3552R_DAC_CHANNEL